 Renal replacement therapy

 Renal replacement therapy includes haemodialysis, peritoneal dialysis, chronic ambulatory peritoneal dialysis and renal transplantation.
-See separate article Renal Replacement Therapy and Transplantation.
+See the separate Renal Replacement Therapy and Transplantation article.

 - Anaemia: left ventricular hypertrophy, fatigue, impaired cognitive functioning.